-- A final exam for a year-long or semester course will only be counted if it does not lower the student's final grade for the course. - The lowest grade that may be awarded on a final exam is 50%. - Final exams may be project-based or performance-based opportunities that include components begun prior to the final exam date. - For courses with no final exam or for which a final summative assessment or project is incorporated into the quarter grade, the final grade is the average of the quarter grades. - B. Reassessment & Make-Up Opportunities - Students will be allowed to complete any reassessments (up to a maximum revised grade of 80%) and makeup work (without penalty) by two weeks prior to the end of the marking period.
-(Specific deadlines for each marking period will be communicated at the school level and through the ACPS Express.) - Students will be provided with an automatic opportunity for reassessment on any assessment for which a grade of D or less was earned. - A reassessment could result in a maximum revised grade of 80% (e.g., test corrections, remediation, completion of the retake, etc.). - Every effort will be made to provide students with opportunities to revisit work assigned during the last two weeks of the marking period. - C. Number of Entries/Grading Category - Schools will ensure that any heavily weighted grading category (e.g., summative assessments), includes four or more entries to properly reflect mastery. - Teachers will communicate performance and grades to parents/guardians and students regularly and consistently.
+- A final exam for a year-long or semester course will only be counted if it does not lower the student's final grade for the course. - The lowest grade that may be awarded on a final exam is 50%. - Final exams may be project-based or performance-based opportunities that include components begun prior to the final exam date.
+For courses with no final exam or for which a final summative assessment or project is incorporated into the quarter grade, the final grade is the average of the quarter grades.

+B. Reassessment & Make-Up Opportunities

+• Students will be allowed to complete any reassessments (up to a maximum revised grade of 80%) and makeup work (without penalty) by two weeks prior to the end of the marking period.
+(Specific deadlines for each marking period will be communicated at the school level and through the ACPS Express.)

+• Reassessment:

+- Students will be provided with an automatic opportunity for reassessment on any assessment for which a grade of D or less was earned.
+Reassessments may be completed until two weeks prior to the end of the quarter.
+(Specific deadlines for each marking period will be communicated at the school level and through the ACPS Express.) - o For the last two weeks of the quarter, teachers and students will focus on continuing content.
+Anything assigned and due during this time may be reassessed up until the last day of the quarter. - A reassessment couldReassessments result in a maximum revised grade of 80% (e.g., test corrections, remediation, completion of the retake, etc.).

+• Missing Work:

+- A one-week minimum grace period with no penalty will be used for all assignment deadlines. - O Any missing work turned in after the grace period (as designated for the assignment by the teacher) due to a verified absence or quarantine may be turned in without penalty until two weeks prior to the end of the quarter.
+Teachers and administrators will work with students on a case-bycase basis to address unique quarantine and other verified absence situations continuing beyond the deadline.

+- O Any missing work turned in after the grace period (as designated for the assignment by the teacher) not due to a verified absence or quarantine may be turned in for a maximum grade of 80% until two weeks prior to the end of the quarter. - o For the last two weeks of the quarter, teachers and students will focus on continuing content.
+Anything assigned and due during this time may be submitted up until the last day of the quarter. - Every effort will be made to provide students with opportunities to revisit work assigned during the last two weeks of the marking period.

+C. Number of Entries/Grading Category

+- Schools will ensure that any heavily weighted grading category (any category that counts for at least 50% of the student's quarter grade), (e.g., summative assessments), includes four or more entries to properly reflect mastery. - Teachers will communicate performance and grades to parents/guardians and students regularly and consistently.
 Secondary grades will be posted at least every two weeks in Power School in accordance with Section XI.
 B. of this regulation.

-Unless modified above, all other provisions of this regulation remain in effect for the 2020-2021-2022 school year.
+Unless modified above, all other provisions of this regulation remain in effect for the 2021-2022 school year.